 The flexible design process also means that as new theories or hypothesis are made or published the field, the project can be returning results within as little as six hours.
 This enables the project to stay at the cutting edge with minimal modifications.

 There is also the ability for end-users to manually enter designs to be simulated with no physics knowledge needed, allowing people at any level of expertise to positively interact with the client.

 Muon1 has won acclaim for its accurate and colourful 3D visual mode, which allows the viewpoint to be manipulated at will and has supported stereoscopic 3D viewing (via red-blue glasses) for many years.
 The client can be run in visual, command-line, hidden, and screensaver modes.
-Alternatively it can be run though the BOINC client.
+Alternatively it can be run though the BOINC client, as part of the Yoyo@home project.